kothuriatulsai/Face-Recognition-AI/dockerfile/README.md

 # Docker Builds

-If you've never used Docker before, check out the [getting started guide.](https://docs.docker.com/get-started/)
+If you have never used Docker before, check out the [getting started guide](https://docs.docker.com/get-started/)

-Up-to-date prebuilt images can be found [on Docker hub.](https://hub.docker.com/repository/docker/animcogn/face_recognition)
+Up-To-Date prebuilt images can be found [on Docker hub](https://hub.docker.com/repository/docker/animcogn/face_recognition)

 ## CPU Images